jk-oster/obsidian-thought-stream/docs/feature-guide.md

 ---
 title: Feature Guide
-description: Learn everything about Obsidian Thought Stream and how to use all its powerful features.
+description: Learn everything about Obsidian Whisper Buddy and how to use all its powerful features.

 editLink: true
 lastUpdated: true